Thevenin’s theorem: a simple way to simplify complex circuits (and make your life easier)

 Procedure:

-To bring to construct this equivalent circuit the first step is you have to find Thevenin’s equivalent resistance to the original circuit.
+To construct this equivalent circuit the first step is you have to find Thevenin’s equivalent resistance to the original circuit.
 Before you can do this you must first find the true resistance of each resistor by using a multimeter and measuring each resistor individually.
-See table 1: Resistance Measurements to see the full list of resistor values.
+See Table 1: Resistance Measurements to see the full list of resistor values.

 Once you have the actual resistance values for each resistor in the circuit then you must replace the voltage source with a short wire and just simply the circuit using the principals of equivalent resistance.